-The project is proposed on a site that is currently predominantly impervious surface in an existing, heavily developed urban area and is served by the City of Atlanta stormwater system.
-During construction, the project should conform to the relevant state and federal erosion and sedimentation control requirements.
-After construction, if new or upgraded on-site detention is required, the design should include the relevant stormwater management controls (structural and/or nonstructural) in the Georgia Stormwater Management Manual (www.georgiastormwater.com).
+In order to address post-construction stormwater runoff quality, the project should implement stormwater management controls (structural and/or nonstructural) as found in the Georgia Stormwater Management Manual (www.georgiastormwater.com) and meet the stormwater management quantity and quality criteria outlined in the Manual.
 Where possible, the project should utilize the stormwater better site design concepts included in the Manual.